jesscleish/Group68_ItemSwap/Requirements/README.md

 # Requirements
 ## Overview
 This folder contains the stakeholders needs and requirements identified for this web application during the development process.
+There are also two jamboard screenshots, one from [requirements elicitatation with stakeholders](linkhere) which was then developed into the formal list of requirements.
+The second screenshot is the user stories that were developed from these requirements and used to further shape the formal requirements.

+### Contents:
 The requirements table can be found in the [List of Requirements pdf](linkhere).
+The requirements elicitation picture can be found [here](linkhere).
+The user stories picture can be found [here](linkhere).

 The [requirements diagrams folder](linkhere) contains four images, three are of the system requirements model divided into sections as it is quite large, and a full overview on one page The diagram is divided into the "top", "bottom left", and "bottom right" sections.
 - [Full overview](linkhere)
 - [Top of Diagram](linkhere)
 - [Bottom Left of Diagram](linkhere)
 - [Bottom Right of Diagram](linkhere)